 3. Stick to a Schedule

 I cannot emphasize this enough.
-A lot of pharma marketers start an email marketing strategy, but fail to commit to their long-term plan.
+A lot of pharma marketers start an email marketing strategy but fail to commit to their long-term plans.

 Don’t do that.